Distinct Polar Bear Group in Greenland Survives Melting Sea Ice Through Glacier Chunks

 Giant Polar Bear Is Floated Down The Thames

-LONDON, ENGLAND - JANUARY 26: A 16-foot-high sculpture of a polar bear and cub, afloat on a small iceberg on the River Thames, passes in front of Tower Bridge on January 26, 2009, in London, England.
-The sculpture was launched to warn parliament members of the dangers of climate change and to launch Eden, a new natural history television channel.
+LONDON, ENGLAND - JANUARY 26: A 16 foot high sculpture of a polar bear and cub, afloat on a small iceberg on the River Thames, passes in front of Tower Bridge on January 26, 2009 in London, England.
+The sculpture was launched to provide a warning to members of parliament of the dangers of climate change and to launch Eden, a new natural history television channel.
+Oli Scarff/Getty Images

 The abnormal cycle of the seasons in the Arctic disrupts the natural routine that polar bears have had for thousands of years.
 Because of the confusion and stress brought by climate change, many of their population go hungry and eventually die.